 Facebook Is What You Make It

-We need fire to cook with and to warm us.
+Fire is good for cooking and for providing warmth.
 In those instances, fire is a necessity for our good.
 However, too much fire can kill us and destroy our homes and land.
-So fire can be good and fire can be bad.
+So fire can be good, and fire can be bad.
 It depends on how fire is used.

 That's the same with Facebook.
 That social media can be good or bad.
-It depends on how Facebook is used just like water and fire depend on how they are used.
+It depends on how Facebook is used just like water and fire are good or bad depending on how they are used.

 Facebook can be helpful.
 Facebook can be harmful.